-Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier appointment if the pet's health should become compromised or if the appointment has been cancelled for the reasons given above.
+Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier or later appointment if the pet's health should become compromised or if the appointment has been cancelled for the reasons given above.
 In these circumstances, the owner must contact their normal veterinary clinical service immediately.

 The non-refundable deposit has been imposed in order to cover disruption, travel and time.

 If we visit and have a good and useful discussion about your pet’s Quality of Life that clarified many of your questions and made you realize now is not the time and we didn’t proceed with the euthanasia – then this would be chargeable at the full Quietus Vet price.

 Quietus Vet undertakes to make every effort to arrange return of a deceased pet’s ashes to the address where the euthanasia took place.
 Quietus will make one arranged delivery attempt.
 Ashes are usually returned within 10 to 14 days of the euthanasia.
 If return proves to be difficult to arrange, or if the owner fails to be present at the arranged time of delivery, then Quietus Vet will hold the ashes for a period not exceeding 12 months.
 After this time they will be disposed of according to local regulations.
 If the owner requests a second or third delivery attempt, a further delivery charge may be incurred depending on the circumstances.